 Materials & Aesthetic

 The Nayo Smart Almighty has the durability and functionality you want in a travel pack rolled into a smart, clean design.
-I’ve found it to work great not only functionally speaking but aesthetically speaking, too.
+I’ve found it to work great not only functionally speaking but aesthetically speaking.

 The fabric is softer, the shape is more round, and the Hypalon tabs on the harness system are pretty cleaner.
 This makes for a more streamlined look and user experience.

-At the time of this review, the Nayo Almighty is only available in one colour scheme, and that’s all-time favourite Black—so if you’re hoping for something a little more colourful, you’re not going to find it here.
-But if you’re a business user, then you will definitely like this all-black colour, it give the ultimate luxury feel.
+At the time of this review, the Nayo Almighty is only available in one color scheme, and that’s an all-time favorite, Black—so if you’re hoping for something a little more colorful, you’re not going to find it here.
+But if you’re a business user, then you will definitely like this all-black color, it give the ultimate luxury feel.